10 Unusual Vegetables That Will Ignite Your Curiosity

 5. Rich in Antioxidants

-Bitter melon is known to have a range of skin benefits, including helping to slow down the signs of aging, reduce inflammation and treat skin conditions like eczema and psoriasis.
+Bitter melon is known to have a range of skin benefits, including helping to slow down the signs of aging, reduce inflammation, and treat skin conditions like eczema and psoriasis.
 Its high levels of antioxidants, vitamins, and minerals help fight free radicals, which can damage skin cells and contribute to premature aging.

 Bitter melon also has anti-inflammatory properties, which can reduce redness and irritation associated with eczema and psoriasis.
 Additionally, its antioxidant content can help to protect the skin from environmental damage like sun exposure and pollution.
+Moreover, consuming bitter melon tea can further amplify these benefits.

 2. Oca: